Attraction of the Week: The Smithsonian National Portrait Gallery

 Best time to visit

-The nice thing about the Portrait Museum is that it stays open a bit later than the other museums (7pm), so you have something to do when all the other museums close at 5.
-Plan on at least 2-3 hours to browse the entire museum, more if you plan on checking out the Smithsonian American Art Museum too.
-Fortunately, this museum does not get as crowded as the other Smithsonians.
-Thus, a visit to the portrait gallery comes in as a welcome break from the D.C. museum congestion.
+The nice thing about this museum is that it stays open a bit later than the other museums (7pm), so you have something to do when all the other museums close at 5.
+Plan on at least 2-3 hours to browse the entire museum, more if you plan on checking out the Smithsonian American Art Museum too (which I totally recommend).

 Additional Info